hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

 Creating an Empty GT.M Database suitable for VistA
 --------------------------------------------------
 Create a directory where you will place your environment.
 These two steps need to be done as a superuser.
-The directory name doesn't matter.
+The directory name or location doesn't matter.
 In this case, it's ``foia201608`` under ``/var/db``.

 .. raw:: html